grappafinance/core-cash/README.md

 Grappa is mainly composed of 2 parts:

 ### 1. Base Layer: Decentralized settlement layer for options and spreads

 The base layer is a decentralized option (derivative) token that can be created by different **margin engine**.
 Users with different risk tolerance can choose among different engines based on gas cost, capital efficiency and risk of liquidation.

-We also natively support call spread and put spread that can increase capital efficiency a lot while being fully collateralized.
+We also natively support call spread and put spread that can increase capital efficiency by a lot while being fully collateralized.

 ### 2. Exchange Layer (research in progress)